Where would you be without your mobile phone? If the answer is “completely lost”, you’re not alone.

-Why not make email sign ups easy by providing a discount sent to your users’ inbox?
-You can also collect zero-party data like quizzes that show personalized product recommendations upon completion.
+For example, why not make email sign ups easy by providing a discount sent to your users’ inbox?
+You can also collect zero-party data, like quizzes that show personalized product recommendations on completion.

 Always improve your shopping experience by measuring, testing, and improving the metrics that matter.
 Here are some KPIs to consider:

-- Percent of users converted into active users
+- Percentage of users converted into active users

 - Cost per customer acquisition (CAC) per channel